Cars: Road Trip: Ride layout

 The ride begins at the attraction's loading station, where riders board the trackless trams.
 Shortly after departure, the tram approaches its first sightseeing stop: the "World’s Largest Lugnut", a giant novelty lug nut on display resembling a roadside attraction, similar to the "Roadside Giants" found during road trips in the United States or the "Big Things" in Australia.
 At this spot, stationary figures of Lightning McQueen, accompanied by Luigi and Guido, are positioned as if taking a photo in front of the lug nut.

-Continuing along the route, the tram passes various billboards and signs referencing fictional attractions (such as the “Ghost Garage” and “Copper Canyon Traffic Maze").
+Continuing along the route, the tram passes various billboards and signs referencing fictional attractions (such as the "Ghost Garage" and "Copper Canyon Traffic Maze").
 The tour then reaches its second stop, the marquee show scene known as Cars-tastrophe Canyon.
 In this scene, an updated version of the former Catastrophe Canyon, the tram enters a desert canyon setting where an enormous Dinoco oil tanker truck is parked amid rocky cliffs.
-Without warning, an orchestrated “natural disaster” sequence is triggered: the tram begins to shake (simulating an earthquake) and pyrotechnic flames erupt around the tanker truck.
+Without warning, an orchestrated "natural disaster" sequence is triggered: the tram begins to shake (simulating an earthquake) and pyrotechnic flames erupt around the tanker truck.
 Suddenly, the canyon’s walls release a torrent of water, extinguishing the flames and creating a flash flood that drenches the surrounding scenery and jolts the tram (leaving guests misted).
-In the story overlay, the scene is described as a “natural car wash”, suggesting that the Dinoco tanker is getting an extreme shower as part of its cleaning routine.
-After the flood subsides, the tram and its passengers “escape” Cars-tastrophe Canyon and continue down the road.
+In the story overlay, the scene is described as a "natural car wash", suggesting that the Dinoco tanker is getting an extreme shower as part of its cleaning routine.
+After the flood subsides, the tram and its passengers "escape" Cars-tastrophe Canyon and continue down the road.

-Finally, the tram approaches the third and final stop on the tour, which showcases Mater’s “Mater-piece”, a tongue-in-cheek art installation created by the tow truck character.
+Finally, the tram approaches the third and final stop on the tour, which showcases Mater's "Mater-piece", a tongue-in-cheek art installation created by the tow truck character.
 In this finale scene, Mater presents his latest artistic creation to visitors.
-The sculpture is a spoof of the Eiffel Tower made of fuel drums and engine parts, dubbed the “Eiffuel Tower".
+The sculpture is a spoof of the Eiffel Tower made of fuel drums and engine parts, dubbed the "Eiffuel Tower".
+Fillmore can also be seen in this same area.
 With that last sight, the tour trams return to the station as the narration wraps up the journey.
 In total, the ride experience lasts approximately 7 minutes, comprising three staged scenes with gentle drive-by transit in between.